Tarela/ncHMR_detector/README.md

 -  -\-LambdaChoice=LAMBDACHOICE
 Solution to determine Lambda (choose from 1se and min, default is 1se. "min" is the value at which the minimal mean squared error is achieved and "1se" is for the most regularized model whose mean squared error is within one standard error of the minimal.)
 -  -\-TopNcofactors=TOPNCOFACTORS
-TopN predicted cofactors with highest association with al function is reported (choose any number or all(default) to report topN predicted cofactors that pass the thresholds)
+TopN predicted cofactors with highest association with non-classical function is reported (choose any number or all(default) to report topN predicted cofactors that pass the thresholds)
 -  -\-overwrite
 Force overwrite, this cmd will rm existing result if set !!